Stocks slip on Wall Street as 2025 winds down

-NEW YORK (AP) — Stocks slipped in morning trading on Wall Street Monday to kick off another holiday-shortened week.
+NEW YORK (AP) — Stocks slipped in afternoon trading on Wall Street Monday to kick off another holiday-shortened week.

 Big technology stocks with outsized valuations were among the heaviest weights on the market.
-Nvidia fell 2% and Broadcom fell 1.3%.
+Nvidia fell 1.7% and Broadcom fell 0.8%.
+Investor optimism about the future of artificial intelligence has been driving the sector mostly higher all year and pushing the broader market to a series of records.

+Technology stocks have been more unsteady as the year heads to a close, though.
+They mostly slipped in November and have only notched modest gains through December.
+Nvidia and several other companies focusing on AI or benefiting heavily from the developing technology have become some of the most valuable in the world.
+Investors have seemingly become more skeptical about whether the eventual payoff will make the hefty investments worthwhile.

+Gold and silver prices pulled back from their recent sharp gains after the Chicago Mercantile Exchange, one of the world’s largest trading floors for commodities, asked traders to put up more cash to make bets on precious metals.

-Gold prices pulled back after recent sharp gains.
-The price of gold slumped 3.5%, though prices for the precious metal are still up about 66% for the year.
+The price of gold fell 4.3%, though prices for the precious metal are still up about 65% for the year.
+Silver prices slumped 7.2%, but they have still more than doubled overall in 2025.

 Wall Street faces another short week in the final stretch of 2025.
 Markets in the U.S. will be closed on Thursday for New Year's Day.